arnius88/PythonParsing/README.md

 <h3><p align="center">Remove IP addresses that are on the remove list:</h3>

-Moving on, I needed to build a conditional statement that would allow me to remove the elements of `ip_addresses` that are also contained in `remove_list`.
+Moving on, I needed to build a conditional statement that would allow me to remove all those elements contained in `ip_addresses` that are also included in `remove_list`.
 I placed the statement inside the body of the `for` loop:<br/>

 <img width="80%" alt="image" src="https://github.com/arnius88/PythonParsing/assets/152484037/ad2e5e93-b48b-4627-b5b7-6e515db5c766">